kollerma/git-submodule-tools/README.md

 * Pull changes in super repository using `git rpull`.
 This will also update submodules, if necessary.
-* Check submodules for updates using `git check-for-updates` and fetch them using `git check-for-updates -f`.
+* Check submodules for updates using `git rfetch --dry-run` and fetch them using `git rfetch`.
 * Get a diff like master..origin for all submodules using `git rdiff`.
 * Then incorporate the updates with `git pull` in the submodules.
 * If the branches have diverged, e.g., when there are new local commits and